w3f/research/docs/polkadot/implementors-guide/guide.md

 #### Overseer Signal

-Signals from the overseer to a process to request change in execution that has to be obeyed by the process.
+Signals from the overseer to a subsystem to request change in execution that has to be obeyed by the subsystem.

 ```rust
 enum OverseerSignal {